appetterson/BSGRulebook/rulebook.md

 <div class="daybreak" markdown="1">
 #### Colonial One

-If Colonial One is destroyed by a game effect, flip the overlay over to reveal the "Colonial One Destroyed" side.
-Any characters on board are sent to Sickbay, and the locations on Colonial One are inaccessible for the rest of the game.
+If Colonial One is destroyed by a game effect, flip the overlay over to reveal the "Colonial One Destroyed" side. <span class="noextradeath">Any characters on board are sent to Sickbay, and the locations on Colonial One are inaccessible for the rest of the game.</span><span class="extradeath">Any characters on board must roll a die.
+On a 1 the character is [killed](#executionplayer-death), otherwise the character is sent to sickbay.
+The locations on Colonial One are inaccessible for the rest of the game.</span>
 </div>